ffatahillah7/ETL-Python-JoinDataFrame-toPostgreSQL/README.md

 ## Goals of the Project:

 1. Extract dataset from various files such as csv, excel, parquet, json, etc.
-2. Tranform using python (I used jupyter notebook) and pandaSQL as Library.
+2. Transform using python (I used jupyter notebook) and pandaSQL as Library.
 PandaSQL have a query like common query in SQL Languages on Python.
 3. Join The dataframe and filter it to specific values.
 4. Load the result to PostgreSQL using SQLAlchemy library on Python.